pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

             > Line configuration defines the way how two or more devices can be connected physically.

         * **Signals Configuration :-**
-            > In signals configuration, it determines the type of signals used to transmittig the data/ information.
+            > In signals configuration, it determines the type of signals used to transmitting the data/ information.

     <br>